 This year, we have a new club coach, David Williams, and we are very excited to have him on board.

 David currently holds a Top 10 ranking in Britain and is positioned at 180th globally.
 He is a key participant in the Athlete Development Pathway for the Paris 2024 and LA 2028 Olympics.
 His prior achievements include representing GB as part of the 2022 Junior Squad at the World Junior Championships in Dubai, UAE, as well as at the 2019 Cadet Squad at the World Cadet Championships in Torun, Poland.
 David has an impressive competition history, including participation in British U17 events from 2018 to 2019, serving as a British U20 International from 2019 to 2022, and securing two medals at the British U20 & U23 Championships in 2021.
 Additionally, he has earned Commonwealth Silver and Bronze medals, claimed the title of Public School Champion in 2019, and achieved recognition as a Satellite Medalist.

 Mens Foil 2019 highlights

 Mens Epee Budapest 2019 Final

 Sabre explained by the FIE

-Throughout the Freshers Fair committee members will regularly moderate the club’s Facebook and Instagram pages answering questions in DMs.
-Further, it will be possible to speak to the committee via Zoom on both days; links will be posted on the Facebook page or, if possible, the SU website.
-If you wish to ask a question you can always email the Club at firstname.lastname@example.org.
+Committee members regularly moderate the club’s Instagram pages answering questions in DMs.
+If you wish to ask a question you can always email the Club at email@example.com